March in New Orleans

 What is the Weather in March in New Orleans?

-For the first time since November, the average high reaches 70℉ again in the Crescent City.
-Celebrate with streetcar rides down St. Charles Avenue or leisurely strolls through Tremé or the French Quarter.
+Enjoy mild temperatures in March, where the average high reaches 70℉.
+Enjoy the fresh air with streetcar rides down St. Charles Avenue or leisurely strolls through Tremé or the French Quarter.
 Walking tours?
 No problem!
 Make sure to pack a light jacket or umbrella in case of light showers.
-Don't forget to pack your best green attire for the St. Paddy’s festivities.
+Don't forget to pack your best green attire for the St. Paddy’s Day festivities.

 Crawfish season is in full swing come March, and New Orleans is full of seafood shops and restaurants that’ll satisfy all your cravings.
 Grab ‘em boiled, sautéed, baked, or fried, or get ‘em raw for a crawfish boil of your own.
 If you're not a seafood fan, another New Orleans classic to try is the muffaletta.
 Made with cured Italian meats, olive dressing, and topped with provolone cheese, muffalettas are massive sandwiches made for sharing.
 They're the perfect on-the-go bite as you hop from one fest to another this March.